dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-12-bitcoins-are-not-mined-they-are-issued-over-time.md

 hashrate you are cheering for centralization and ease of corruption.

 Saying that you hate Bitcoin because it uses energy is like saying that you hate turtles because they grow shells.

-"Wouldn't it be great if all the turtles go naked, so that any predator could easily swoop down and swallow them whole?"
+"*Wouldn't it be great if all the turtles go naked, so that any predator could easily swoop down and swallow them whole?*"

 That's you.

-If you think that Bitcoin is useless, any energy that Bitcoin uses will seem like a waste.
+If you think that Bitcoin is useless, *any* energy that Bitcoin uses will seem like a waste.
 If you think that Bitcoin is useful, the question as to how much energy it should use is as unanswerable as how many Christmas lights or tumble dryers are enough.
 You can't answer such a question; only the distributed